-lt is also possible to insert additional long-lived facts the by calling into working memory ((RuleBasedIdentity) RuleBasedIdentity.instance()).qetSecurityContext().insert(), passing the object as a parameter.
+lt is also possible insert additional long-lived facts to into the working memory by calling ((RuleBasedIdentity) RuleBasedIdentity.instance()).getSecurityContext().insert(), passing the object as a parameter.
 The exception to this is Role objects, which as already discussed are synchronized at the start of each permission check.